Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 • Avoid white bread.

-• Simmer and bake.
-Try not to fry your food.
+• Stew and bake.
+Try not to fry food.

-• Allow yourself sweetness no more than once a week.
+• Allow yourself sweets no more than once a week.

 • The optimal number of meals per day is five.